The Watcher of Westfield, New Jersey: In media

+The 2017 Australian horror film 3rd Night was inspired by the events of the Watcher case.
 In 2022, The Watcher, starring Naomi Watts and Bobby Cannavale, debuted on Netflix, and was inspired by the real events.
 On the show, the family's name is Brannock, as the Broadduses had requested their surname not be used.
 The producers also gave the family two children instead of three, and made them older than their real-life counterparts.